chrisspiking/aureliawebpackjspmspringboot/README.md

 Installation:

+You will need node 8.11+ and npm version 5.6.0 installed.

-You well need jspm and typings installed.
+You will need jspm and typings installed.

 ```
 npm install jspm -g